The ALMA Frontier Fields Survey. VI. Lensing-corrected 1.1mm number counts in Abell 2744, MACSJ0416.1-2403, MACSJ1149.5+2223, Abell 370 and Abell S1063: Data

 We note that one detection in A370 (A370-ID03) and three in AS1063 (AS1063-ID01, AS1063-ID02 and AS1063-ID04) have counterparts in the \textit{Herschel} catalog within $\approx1''$ (source coordinates given by either VLA or HST position references).
-A370-ID03 has a IR-estimated redshift of $\sim0.9$ from SED fitting using five \textit{Herschel} bands (see \citealt{Rawle2016}).
+A370-ID03 has a IR-estimated redshift of $\sim0.9$ from SED fitting using five \textit{Herschel} bands (see \citealt{Rawle2016}); we do not use this estimate, as we prioritize the spectroscopic redshift found for A370-ID03.
 We also search for counterparts to our sources in available catalogs of FF cluster members, as well as in catalogs used as input by the lens models included in this work.
 We find that none of our ALMA detections have counterparts in them.

 We list the source redshifts chosen for this work in Table \ref{tab_snr45gals}.
 When available, we use spectroscopic redshifts and (if not) photometric redshift probability distributions.
 Nine detections have no reliable counterparts in the aforementioned catalogs.
 As in Paper IV, for these sources we assume a Gaussian redshift distribution centered at $z=2$ with $\sigma=0.5$, which is consistent within $1\sigma$ with average redshift values found for faint dusty galaxies from the literature (e.g. \citealt{Aravena2016,Dunlop2017,Aravena2020}).